UnderwaterVillager/UnderwaterVillager/README.md

 # Good morning, I hope,
-My name is Vinicius de Jesus, Brazilian, undergraduated Software Enginner
+My name is Vinicius de Jesus, Brazilian, undergraduated Software Engineer
-## I'm currently working on

-## I'm currently learning
+## Main goals
+- Apply what I have been learning about Object Oriented Programming with Python;
+- Get an overview about Web Development;
+- Learn Java;
--  React;
+- Build a portfolio;

+## My stack
--  Javascript;
+- JavaScript;
 - Python;
--  And, ocasionally, C!
+- C;

 <!--
 **UnderwaterVillager/UnderwaterVillager** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.